Trail Fast Facts

-Mermaid lookout track is a 1.4km, grade 2 hike located in Crowdy Bay National Park, New South Wales.
-The hike should take around 45 minutes to complete.
+Mermaid lookout track is a 1.4km, grade 2 hike in Crowdy Bay National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Cross the footbridge over the creek at Diamond Head and wander up this short walking track to the lookout.
 Along the shore is a series of rocky coves just perfect for a mermaid's afternoon nap.